 - Quebec has its own personal tax system, which requires a separate calculation of taxable Income.
 Recognising that Quebec collects its own tax, federal income tax is reduced by 16.5% of basic federal tax for Quebec residents.

 - Instead of provincial or territorial tax, non-residents pay an additional 48% of basic federal tax on income taxable in Canada that is not earned in a province or territory.
 Non-residents are subject to provincial or territorial rates on employment income earned, and business income connected with a permanent establishment (PE), in the respective province or territory.
 Different rates may apply to non-residents in other circumstances.

-Combined federal/provincial (or federal/territorial) effective top marginal tax rates for 2020 are shown below.
-The rates reflect 2020 provincial and territorial budgets (which are usually introduced in the spring of each year); because of the economic uncertainty created by the COVID-19 pandemic, the federal government did not release its 2020 budget.
+Combined federal/provincial (or federal/territorial) effective top marginal tax rates for 2021 are shown below.
+The rates reflect all 2021 federal, provincial, and territorial budgets (which are usually introduced in the spring of each year).
 The rates include all provincial/territorial surtaxes, and apply to taxable incomes above CAD 214,368 in all jurisdictions except:

 - CAD 314,928 in Alberta.